hyperledger/fabric/docs/source/upgrade.rst

 2. :doc:`upgrading_your_components`.
 Components should be upgraded to the latest version before updating any capabilities.
 3. :doc:`updating_capabilities`.
 Completed after updating the versions of all nodes.
-4. :doc:`enable_cc_lifecycle`.
-Necessary to add organization specific endorsement policies central to the new chaincode lifecycle for Fabric v2.x.

 As the upgrading of nodes and increasing the capability levels of channels is by now considered a standard Fabric process, we will not show the specific commands